andyfangaf/shopify-desktop/README.md

 2. Run the Meteor app `electrify --settings dev.settings.json` (this will automatically install dependencies)

 ## Disclaimer
-This is not an official desktop app.
-It was built as part of my internship application (I now work here full time) :)
+This was built before the official Shopify desktop app.
+It was built as part of my internship application (which I've since joined full time).